 UPDATE 2022: However, with the Cream, I did feel and notice a reduction in fine lines much more prominently than with the Rich cream.
 But that may perhaps go to show that the TFC8 works best in conjunction with other active ingredients.
-As the Rich cream, for example, lacks vitamin A and vitamin C.
+As for the Rich cream, for example, lacks vitamin A and vitamin C.

 I would recommend the Rich cream to dry non-dehydrated skin types or as a winter/night/barrier repair moisturizer.
 Although didn’t aggravate my acne or so, it wasn’t completely suited for my skin.
 With the newer formula, the texture is smoother and the application is better though.
-Otherwise, overall both my mom and I felt a little “meh” over the Rich cream and don’t feel like repurchasing if we had the money.
+Otherwise, overall both my mom and I felt a little “meh” over the Rich cream and don’t feel like repurchasing a full size if we had the money.

 I do however really like the Cream, both from an ingredient standpoint and from visible results.
 But I could also see how that one might not suit everyone.
 It’s definitely more for normal, combination, and maybe oily skin types.
-During winter when my skin has been feeling unusually dehydrated the Cream has not been able to help.
+During winter when my skin has been feeling unusually dehydrated, the Cream has not been able to help.
 I’ve literally been using my cheaper moisturizer on top of the Cream to add a bit more hydration.
 However, in normal circumstances, it’s been more than enough.

 As if an Augustinus Bader moisturizer is necessary and life-changing?
 Yes and no.

 It completely depends on what you value the most.
-‘Cause, all in all, it’s not the texture of the cream you’re investing in here, but the TFC8 science.
-I’d recommend buying The Cream if you have the money to spend and you believe (or want to believe) in their TFC8 technology.
+‘Cause, all in all, it’s not the texture of the cream you’re investing in here, but in the TFC8 science.
+I’d recommend buying The Cream if you have the money to spend and you believe (or rather want to believe) in their TFC8 technology.
 Just as you’d buy an expensive retinol and vitamin C serum.
 I wouldn’t say that these creams replace your retinoid serum though… But you could check off a lot of other things from your routine by replacing it with an Augustinus Bader moisturizer.
-For healthy skin, less is really more.
+As for healthy skin, less is really more.

 As for Augustinus Bader going from The Cream to a bunch of different products.
-They’ve gotten some hate for it (mainly from one Mrs. Hirons) And I’ll admit, at first I too was put off by the brand.
+They’ve gotten some hate for it (mainly from one Mrs. Hirons) And I’ll admit, at first, I too was put off by the brand.
 Wasn’t it supposed to be just this one moisturizer to rule them all?
 Isn’t it why it’s called “The Cream”?!

 But after having tested both creams and the oil, I don’t blame them.
 I actually praise them for developing other types of products for the customer to incorporate TFC8.
 While I don’t know what good TFC8 will do in a cleanser… I do see how, for example, if none of the creams are working for you or you already have a set of favorite moisturizers, you can try and incorporate their face oil, essence, or serum instead.
-I get the feeling that you’re not meant to own all their products… unless you’re a die-hard fan and your wallet allows it… But it’s more about Augustinus Bader trying to please customers and help them find one product with TFC8 that they can incorporate into their skincare routine.
+I get the feeling that you’re not meant to own all their products… Unless you’re a die-hard fan and your wallet allows it!… But it’s more about Augustinus Bader trying to please customers and help them find one product with TFC8 that they can incorporate into their skincare routine.
 But I might be wrong about that.